 FAQs Regarding SARS-CoV-2 Vaccine

-Below is a list of frequently asked questions about the SARS-CoV-2 vaccine that came up during recent Columbia town hall discussions.
+Below is a list of frequently asked questions about the SARS-CoV-2 vaccine that have come up during Columbia town hall forums.
 These FAQs will be updated as new vaccines and information become available.

 Please be aware that you should discuss the vaccine and any questions you have about it with your healthcare provider.
 The vaccines are currently being distributed to various states.
 In New York City, at present, prioritization of the vaccine will follow New York State and CDC guidance.